Vote-On-Ethereum/Hybrid-DApp-Basic/README.md

 npm install -g http-server
 ```

-The navigate the root folder of the repo and execute:
+Then navigate the root folder of the repo and execute:

 ```console
 http-server